F.I.R.E. is the Minnesota Educator Academy's Anti-Racism Program, and the acronym stands for Facing Inequities and Racism in Education.

 Education Minnesota members are working to develop anti-racism resources and personal growth experiences for social justice educators.
 Join our Racial Equity Community of Practice and MEA FIRE groups on ConnectED at mynea360.org to learn more about these inspiring and important opportunities.

-NEW: Racial Equity Advocates training
+Racial Equity Advocates training

 Local/regional Racial Equity Advocates (REAs) will be trained to serve members as an ally and resource in developing an anti-racism growth mindset.
 REAs may be called upon to: